Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Formulation of the dynamics

-where the operator $\mathbf{C}_{ijk}$ projects the vector $\Delta\vec{r}_{ijk}$ onto the acceleration $\vec{a}_{ijk}$ in Eq. \eqref{eq:vertaccel}.
+projects the vector $\Delta\vec{r}_{ijk}$ onto the acceleration $\vec{a}_{ijk}$ in Eq. \eqref{eq:vertaccel}.
 Here, it becomes evident that the Lagrange multipliers $\lambda_{ijk}$ play the role of adaptive stiffness constants.
-To calculate the multipliers, the vertex accelerations can be written in terms of the bond vectors $\Delta\vec{r}_{ijh}$ \cite{coutinho2012guide},
+To calculate the multipliers, the vertex accelerations can be written in terms of the bond vectors $\Delta\vec{r}_{ijh}$,\cite{Coutinho2012}